pachterlab/scRNA-Seq-TCC-prep/README.md

 The first step in the workflow is to identify "true" barcodes, and to error correct barcodes that are close to true barcodes, yet associated with sufficiently low read coverage to be confidently identified as containing an error.
 The script `get_cell_barcodes.py` in the [source](https://github.com/lakigigar/scRNA-Seq-TCC-prep/tree/master/source) directory performs the identification and error correction and is called with `python get_cell_barcodes.py config.json`.

-While `get_cell_barcodes.py` can be run from the command line, we strongly encourage users to instead perform this step using the Jupyter Notebook `get_cell_barcodes.ipynb` in the [notebooks](https://github.com/lakigigar/scRNA-Seq-TCC-prep/tree/master/notebooks) directory.
+While `get_cell_barcodes.py` can be run from the command line, we strongly encourage users to instead perform this step using the Jupyter Notebook `10xGet_cell_barcodes.ipynb` in the [notebooks](https://github.com/lakigigar/scRNA-Seq-TCC-prep/tree/master/notebooks) directory.
 The interactive notebook produces summary statistics and figures that are useful for both quality control and for the setting of parameters for error correction.

 #### Cell file generation